 Although it is not required to work as a Dental Assistant in California, graduates may pursue the RDA credential.
-Graduates must successfully pass a hands-on practical examination performed on a typodont and successfully pass a State computerized written examination (including law and ethics) through the Dental Board of California.
+Graduates must successfully pass a State computerized written examination (including law and ethics) through the Dental Board of California.

 Registered Health Information Technicians